STAT545-UBC-hw-2018-19/hw03-rachlobay/hw03-rachlobay.md

 | Oceania   |  2002|      79.74000|
 | Oceania   |  2007|      80.71950|

-We can visualize the weighted mean life expectancy for the continents over time by using a multiple line chart.
+We can visualize the mean life expectancy for the continents over time by using a multiple line chart.

 ``` r
 mean.lifeExp.bycontinentyear %>%